Ask Experts Questions for FREE Help!

 Junior Member

-thanks for the reply, smearcase
+Thanks for the reply, smearcase

-the clay here can be maddening to work with; it turns to solid as rock when dry, and mush when wet.
+The clay here can be maddening to work with; it turns to solid as rock when dry, and mush when wet.
 That said, it does compact very well, so I guess it qualifies as good clay.
 We have a good grade away from the house, and the footer will be below the frost line (42"), so there should not be excessive moisture down deep.

 Although you expressed some caution, I did not get a sense of serious error here, so I think I shall proceed.
 With caution.

-Old Jul 27, 2008, 04:50 AM #4
+Jul 27, 2008, 05:50 AM

 The good drainage is definitely an advantage for you.
-The deciding factor I think is whether or not you can get a firm base for the spread footing (with some rebar approx. 2" from the bottom) to rest on.
+The deciding factor I think is whether you can get a firm base for the spread footing (with some rebar approx. 2" from the bottom) to rest on.
 If it will not compact, you need to re-evaluate and one option would be adding piers and spreading the load out some more.

 I think you are proceeding in a very professional way, investigating the conditions and doing all you can to deal with them.
 No error of any kind.